pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

-# File Sharing API for Dart SDK
+# File Sharing API for Dart SDK (Condensed)

-Upload and share files up to 5 MB.
-Uploaded files on a channel trigger file events with file ID, filename, and optional description.
+Use the Files API to upload and share files up to 5 MB on PubNub.
+When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Uploads the file and publishes a file message to the channel.
-Internally calls Publish file message.
+Uploads a file and publishes its metadata to the channel.
+Internally calls publishFileMessage.

 ### Method(s)